 The wild trails of Mukundra hills kota are yet to be opened for tourists and visitors.
 The breathtaking views, migratory birds, and the ancient monuments make Mukundra a true nature’s delight.

-But inspite of its rich biodiversity and extraordinary charm, for many decades the region didn’t see any major signs of development.
-And though it became a Tiger Reserve in 2013, it failed to get any tiger presence for a few years.
+But in spite of its rich biodiversity and extraordinary charm, Mukundra had failed to show and maintain its developmental status.
+For many decades the region didn’t see any major signs of development.
+And when it did, it failed to maintain the position due to mysterious tiger deaths.

-Hopefully, all of it is going to change very soon when it will be open for tourists to visit and explore.
+Hopefully, all of it will change when the reserve will be open for tourists to visit and explore.

-Mukundra Hills Kota already has a presence of 3 tigers and more are expected to be shifted in the near future.
-Wildlife enthusiasts in the region have a firm belief that Mukundra will astound everyone with its diversity and beauty and in no time, it would make its own name in travelers community, just like Ranthambore did.
+Wildlife enthusiasts in the region have a firm belief that Mukundra Hills Kota will astound everyone with its diversity and beauty and in no time, it would make its own name in travelers community, just like Ranthambore did.

 So let’s give you an inside peek into Mukundra’s diverse landscape and what makes it special –